fbpx

 Best time of day to water

 It is best to water your Bobo hydrangeas in the morning.
-This allows the plants time to absorb the moisture before it evaporates during the heat of mid-day.
+This allows the plants time to absorb the moisture before it evaporates during mid-day heat.
 It also helps prevent fungal diseases, which can be made worse by damp, cool foliage.

 How much water do these shrubs need?